 Treatment with BOTOX® and other botulinum toxin products can result in swallowing or breathing difficulties.
 Patients with pre-existing swallowing or breathing difficulties may be more susceptible to these complications.
 In most cases, this is a consequence of weakening of muscles in the area of injection that are involved in breathing or oropharyngeal muscles that control swallowing or breathing (see Boxed Warning).

-Patients with compromised respiratory status treated with BOTOX® for spasticity or detrusor overactivity associated with a neurologic condition should be monitored closely.
+Patients with compromised respiratory status treated with BOTOX® for adult spasticity or detrusor overactivity associated with a neurologic condition should be monitored closely.

 Reduced blinking from BOTOX® injection of the orbicularis muscle can lead to corneal exposure, persistent epithelial defect, and corneal ulceration, especially in patients with VII nerve disorders.

-During the administration of BOTOX® for the treatment of strabismus, retrobulbar hemorrhages sufficient to compromise retinal circulation have occurred.
+During the administration of BOTOX® for the treatment of Strabismus, retrobulbar hemorrhages sufficient to compromise retinal circulation have occurred.
 It is recommended that appropriate instruments to decompress the orbit be accessible.

 Autonomic dysreflexia associated with intradetrusor injections of BOTOX® could occur in patients treated for detrusor overactivity associated with a neurologic condition and may require prompt medical therapy.
 In clinical trials, the incidence of autonomic dysreflexia was greater in patients treated with BOTOX® 200 Units compared with placebo (1.5% versus 0.4%, respectively).